 The progressive web is tied tightly to these exciting new digital expressions.
 The future is so bright with Progressive Web Applications, AMP and AMP Stories too.

-I am considering what our options for presenting and consuming AMP stories can be in the future.
+I am considering what our options for presenting and consuming Web Stories can be in the future.

-I am considering what our options for presenting and consuming AMP stories are going to be in the coming future.
+I am considering what our options for presenting and consuming Web Stories are going to be in the coming future.
 How can we do even better?

 Currently at platforms like Facebook or Instagram “stories” are built into their dark patterns and platform wide privacy issues.
 To participate here we have to be the product and then they are “free” for us to to “use”.
 This is inherently unethical and should not be an arrangement we continue to contribute to as we evolve our understanding.
 The disappearing nature of stories on these platforms also play into dark patterns and the sadly addictive nature of these social media experiences.
 Unless the profit models change, companies like Facebook will continue to do everything they can to keep your attention on the screen and as frequently as possible.
 “By using algorithms to leverage our dopamine-driven reward circuitry, they stack the cards—and our brains—against us.” – says Trever Haynes via Harvard Graduate School News.